Pacific Grand

 No analysis available

-I checked for hotel pool references like hotel rental pool, managed by hotel, or branded rental programs and found none.
-Since STR is not evidenced as allowed, this must also be false.
+I looked for hotel rental pool references, branded rental programs, or hotel-managed operations and found none.
+Since STR is not evidenced as allowed, this feature must also be false.

-I searched for language indicating mandatory participation, cannot opt out, or required rental program involvement, but found none.
-With no evidence of STR allowance or a hotel pool, mandatory pool participation is not supported.
+I searched for mandatory participation language such as required rental program, cannot opt out, or must participate, and found nothing.
+With no STR/hotel-pool evidence at all, mandatory pool participation is not supported.

 No analysis available